MicrosoftDocs/PowerShell-Docs/reference/v3/Core/New-ModuleManifest.md

 Required: False
 Position: Named
 Default value: None
-Accept pipeline input: false
+Accept pipeline input: False
 Accept wildcard characters: False
 ```

 ### -TypesToProcess
-Specifies the type files \(.ps1xml\) that run when the module is imported.
+Specifies the type files (.ps1xml) that run when the module is imported.

 When you import the module, Windows PowerShell runs the Update-TypeData cmdlet with the specified files.
 Because type files are not scoped, they affect all session states in the session.